Sequential seeding in multilayer networks: Conclusions

 \section{Conclusions}

-Multilayer networks are usually considered as a better approximation or real interactions between nodes in the network (especially in the case of social networks) since they allow to model multiple relations between nodes.
+Multilayer networks are usually considered as a better approximation of real interactions between nodes in the network (especially in the case of social networks) since they allow to model multiple relations between nodes.
 Unfortunately, most of the existing research is focused on simple one layer networks, and the same problem was with the sequential seeding approach.
-In this paper, we have addressed this issue by extending sequential seeding to multilayer scenario and evaluating it on four real and six synthetic networks.
+In this paper, we have addressed this issue by extending sequential seeding to a multilayer scenario and evaluating it on four real and six synthetic networks.
 The main results are following: \textit{(i)} sequential seeding is always at least as good as single stage and in many cases (74\%) is better; \textit{(ii)} sequential seeding very often (31.75\%) allows to save seeding budget since it does not need so many seeds to activate all nodes in the network (this is especially important in cases where sequential and single stage seeding produce the same results); however \textit{(iii)} better coverage and saved seeding budget comes with the price of extended duration of the spreading campaign (on average 9 times longer process).
-Thus, sequential seeding should be used with caution in campaigns where we have a fixed deadline for influencing people e.g. during a presidential campaign.
-On the other hand, this approach is useful in application where we do not care so much about time, have limited resources but want to influence as many people as possible.

-When looking at the results in detail, we can observe that the number of layers is bound with the savings of seeds: the more layers the network has, the more budged is saved.
-Another phenomenon observed is that sequential seeding performs the best for rather small propagation probability, but for higher it can also contribute to saving budget, so multiple real-life scenarios can demonstrate the superiority of this method, but the outcome can be of different kind.
-Lastly, sequential seeding method also proved that it is independent from the underlying seed selection strategy.
+When looking at the results in detail, we can observe that the number of layers is bound to the savings of seeds: the more layers the network has, the more budget is saved.
+Another phenomenon observed is that sequential seeding performs best for rather small propagation probabilities, but for higher it can also contribute to saving budget, so multiple real-life scenarios can demonstrate the superiority of this method, but the outcome can be of a different kind.
+Lastly, the sequential seeding method also proved that it is independent from the underlying seed selection strategy.

+Due to longer spreading duration, sequential seeding should be used with caution in campaigns where we have a fixed deadline for influencing people, e.g., during a presidential campaign.
+On the other hand, this approach is useful in applications where we do not care so much about time, have limited resources, but want to influence as many people as possible.